mbortoloti/AdapGRPPM/README.md

 To run the adap-GRPPM algorithm, you must provide the functions $g_1$, $g_2$, and $h$ that compose the objective function, along with their corresponding Euclidean gradients (or subgradients).

+The numerical examples presented in the manuscript are given below.

 <!--

 Please see the file [example.jl](https://github.com/mbortoloti/AdapRPPM/blob/main/example.jl) for a functional code example.
 It solves the following optimization problem: